Norton eCare provides appropriate treatment

 You may be prescribed antibiotics when:

-- Your symptoms last longer than 10 days and are severe enough to interfere with daily living.
+- Your symptoms last longer than 10 to 14 days and are severe enough to interfere with daily living.

 - You have a fever higher than 102.2 degrees for more than three days.